MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 #### Detect if a suitable WebView2 Runtime is already installed

-To verify that a WebView2 Runtime is installed, use either of the following approaches:
+To verify that a WebView2 Runtime is installed, use one of the following approaches:

    *  Approach 1: Inspect the `pv (REG_SZ)` regkey for the WebView2 Runtime at both of the following registry locations.
 The `HKEY_LOCAL_MACHINE` regkey is used for _per-machine_ install.
 The `HKEY_CURRENT_USER` regkey is used for _per-user_ install.